 Some tips include:

-- Limit internet use to a specific time period.
 There are even smartphone apps and computer time devices that can enforce this for you.

-- Take an interest in the world around you, including nature, and consider going for a long walk for no reason other than enjoyment.
+Including nature, and consider going for a long walk for no reason other than enjoyment.
 For many who suffer from internet addiction, this has never been considered a real option, but the associated sunlight and endorphins can encourage you to be more interested in such activities in the future and crave being indoors less

-- Only use the internet for specific tasks that you know you need to do.
 “Just browsing” or “just messing around because you have nothing else to do” is a waste of time and enforces bad habits

-- Consider getting professional help.
 If you suffer from internet addiction but none of the above tips seem to help, there are hotlines, therapists and rehab clinics ready and waiting to help you.
 While it may seem like they are focused on drugs and alcohol and unprepared or unwilling to help, internet addiction disorder is growing rapidly and any good rehab facility will have a well-developed strategy.

 Internet Addiction Treatment